ziontsion/alx-low_level_programming/0x09-static_libraries/README.md

 * char *_strstr(char *haystack, char *needle);

 If you haven’t coded all of the above functions create empty ones with the right prototype.
-Don’t forget to push your holberton.h file to your repository.
+Don’t forget to push your main.h file to your repository.
 It should at least contain all the prototypes of the above functions.

 **TASK 1**
 Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.

-**TASK 2**
-Write a blog post on C static libraries.
-It should cover:
-* Why use libraries
-* How they work
-* How to create them
-* How to use them
-Your posts should have examples and at least one picture, at the top.
-Publish your blog post on Medium or LinkedIn, and share it at least on Twitter and LinkedIn.

-When done, please add all urls below (blog post, tweet, etc.)

-Please, remember that these blogs must be written in English to further your technical ability in a variety of settings